skybet/feedme-tech-test/README.md

 * Utilising the message queue(s) move your NoSQL logic into another app that can be run multiple times to enable concurrent NoSQL writes

 #### Additional Tasks
-* Implement a front end that displays the hierarchical mongo data.
+* Implement a front end that displays the hierarchical NoSQL data.
 Use the Sky Bet website for layout and navigational inspiration
 * Create a Dockerfile for your app(s)

 ## Languages